 Canstar is not owned by any financial product issuer.
-Canstar may provide some product issuers with referrals, data, research, licensing, IT or consulting services for a fee.
+Canstar may provide some product issuers with referrals, advertising placements, data, research, licensing, IT or consulting services for a fee.

 ANZ Bank is Canstar group’s primary banker.
 All dealings with ANZ in this capacity are managed by Canstar Pty Limited’s corporate office and the banking relationship has no influence on Canstar’s subsidiary Canstar Research’s research and ratings.